ra024940/Pair_trading_Cointegration/README.md

 <!-- Online -->
 ## Online Rollout

-The implementation of the models into a online stock market is not the scope of this article since it is sensitive intellectual property, please, find the contacts below for further information.
+The deplyment of the models into a online stock market is not the scope of this article since it contains sensitive intellectual property, please, find the contacts below for further information.

 <!-- CONTACT -->
 ## Contact